-To increase the environmental awareness among our staff, we organised two in-house environmental workshops on "Green Life and Global Environmental Problems" and "Clean Air and Water Resources" respectively with the assistance of EPD.
-We also encourage our staff to participate in inter-departmental seminars and training in environmental management such as "Hong Kong Awards for Energy Efficiency and Conservation in Government - Experience Sharing Workshop" and "Energy Saving in Government - Experience Sharing Workshop on Energy Efficiency and Conservation".
+To increase the environmental awareness among our staff, we organised four in-house environmental workshops on "Hong Kong Environment - Air", "Hong Kong Environment - Waste", "Hong Kong Environment - Conservation and Renewable Energy" and "Green Consumption Eco-Labelling" with the assistance of EPD in 2006.
+We also encourage our staff to participate in inter-departmental seminars and training in environmental management.